prasu93/bigdata-flink-project/README.md

 - I would like to demonstrate on creating simple Flink application <br>

 ## Prasannakumar
-- I would like to demonstrate on Running Flink Program
+- I would like to demonstrate on Flink Application - Fibonacci series